Certora/Documentation/docs/user-guide/timeouts/index.md

 % which symbols? red exclamation mark, also "killed" symbol?
 % made CERT-3797 so we get a clear indication to the user, hopefully

 Type 3. is signified by a soft stop.
-This means an smt solver shut down due to hitting the limit for a single smt run (set via `--smt_timeout`).
-When running with default settings this means that we give up for the individual rule since in order to obtain a proof of correctness we need to solve every subproblem we generate (see documentation on splitting for more details).
+This means an SMT solver shut down due to hitting the limit for a single SMT run (set via `--smt_timeout`).
+When running with default settings this means that we give up for the individual rule since in order to obtain a proof of correctness we need to solve every subproblem we generate (see documentation on [control-flow splitting](control-flow-splitting) for more details).

 % TODO link to splitting doc
 %Usually the run will have finished in less than two hours, and it will show the timeout sign (a yellow clock symbol) for individual rules.